-The windless and warm conditions and silence magnify the beauty of the Bot River Estuary which lies in the Kogelberg Biosphere Reserve, South Africa.
+It’s 17:53pm as the sun dips behind the Kogelberg mountain range.
+The windless and warm conditions and the absolute silence magnify the beauty of the Bot River Estuary.
+This estuarine system lies on the eastern border of the Kogelberg Biosphere Reserve on the Southern tip of Africa.

 Amazing changes that have taken place in the last six months on the banks of the estuary — clean white sand, sea shells, sea weed, red-bait and cuttlefish.